 Casualties: 15,894 deaths, 6,152 injured, and 2,562 people missing

-On 11 March 2011 Friday, at 14:46 with the local time (05:46 UTC), a massive undersea megathrust earthquake (see notes 1) off the coast of Japan occurred.
+On 11 March 2011 Friday, at 14:46 local time (05:46 UTC), a massive undersea megathrust earthquake (see notes 1) off the coast of Japan occurred.
 The earthquake triggered a massive tsunami with waves up to 40.5 meters (133 feet) high.
 It was one of the deadliest in human history, the waves traveled inland as far as 6 miles (10 km) and caused extensive and severe structural damage in north-eastern Japan.

 Airports, roads, and railroads were destroyed, 127,290 buildings totally collapsed, 272,788 buildings half-collapsed, and another 747,989 buildings were partially damaged.
 A dam collapsed.
-The tsunami also caused nuclear accidents, primarily the level 7 meltdowns (means a Major accident, the highest level, see notes 2) at three reactors in the Fukushima Daiichi Nuclear Power Plant complex.
+The tsunami also caused nuclear accidents, primarily the level 7 meltdowns (which means a Major accident, the highest level, see notes 2) at three reactors in the Fukushima Daiichi Nuclear Power Plant complex.

 On 10 March 2015, it was announced that the confirmed casualties were 15,894 deaths, 6,152 injured, and 2,562 people missing.